 7. Snowy Plover

-The Snowy Plover is a small wader bird, about 5-7″ in length.
-It breeds in the southern and western United States, the Caribbean, Ecuador, Peru and Chile.
+The Snowy Plover is a small wader bird, about 5-7″ long.
+It breeds in the southern and western United States, the Caribbean, Ecuador, Peru, and Chile.

-Once thought to be a subspecies of the Kentish plover it has since been reclassified as its own species.
+Once considered a subspecies of the Kentish plover, it has since been reclassified as its species.

-In order to protect nesting areas along Central California’s coastlines parts or entire beaches are closed off during breeding season for this endangered species.
+To protect nesting areas along Central California’s coastlines, parts or entire beaches are closed off during breeding season for this endangered species.

 Kingdom | Animalia |